bueckerlars/obsidian-note-mover-shortcut/README.md

 - **Bulk Move**: The ability to move all notes from an "Inbox" folder to the main notes folder with a single command, saving you time and simplifying organization.
 - **Tag-Based Moving**: Move notes to different destination folders based on their tags, allowing for even more granular organization of your notes.
 - **Automated Moving**: A feature that periodically moves notes from the "Inbox" folder if they meet specific criteria, such as lacking an "#inbox" tag.
+- **History Tracking**: Keep track of all note movements with a detailed history view
+- **Undo Functionality**: Easily revert any note movements if needed, with support for both individual and bulk operations